 Sad movies not only make you cry, but they also make us empathize with the characters in a way that we feel their pain ourselves.
 The thing about sad films is that they stick in our minds longer than any other type of film.
 Take, for instance, movies like ‘The Fault in Our Stars,’ ‘Hachi: A Dog’s Tale’ or ‘Never Let Me Go.’
 These films are absolute tear-jerkers.
-However, not many movies manage to achieve such an emotional response from viewers.
-Netflix boasts a collection of some of the most devastatingly beautiful films you’ll ever see, watching which might be the cathartic experience you were looking for.
+However, not many movies achieve such an emotional response from viewers.
+Netflix boasts some of the most devastatingly beautiful films you’ll ever see, watching which might be the cathartic experience you were looking for.
+Keeping that in mind, here we bring the saddest movies on the platform.

 This Francesco Amato directorial follows Anna (Benedetta Porcaroli), whose mother, Elisa (Vittoria Puccini), passed away from breast cancer shortly after giving birth to her.
 However, to ensure that Anna got to know her mother, Elisa prepared 18 gifts, each for one birthday till Anna turned 18.
 Anna finds out about her mother’s love and sacrifice through these gifts, which include letters.
 The film, which was released on Mother’s Day, is based on the real story of an Italian woman named Elisa Girotto, who passed away in 2017.
 She gave birth to her daughter in August 2016.
 You can watch the film here.

-Alex Truelove and Claire have always been best friends if not lovers.
+Alex Truelove and Claire have always been best friends, if not lovers.
 As they sail through their high school, Alex’s mother is diagnosed with cancer.
-Unable to find anyone to go to when Alex is feeling all alone and by himself, he resorts to his all-weather friend Claire.
+Unable to find anyone to go to when Alex feels alone, he resorts to his all-weather friend Claire.
 Soon after, they start dating and plan to have their first sexual encounter.
 Alex also meets Elliot, who is gay, and begins to have mixed feelings for Elliot, much to the disappointment of Claire.
-Alex and Claire decide to go to the prom together, even though Alex has mixed feelings about this whole relationship thing.
+Alex and Claire decide to go to the prom together, even though Alex has mixed feelings about this relationship.

 Abbie and Sam have been in love since they were teenagers.
-Abbie is working for a publisher, while Sam is a teacher.
-As they both plan their wedding and their future together, Abbie finds out that she’s pregnant.
+Abbie works for a publisher, while Sam works as a teacher.
+As they both plan their wedding and future together, Abbie finds out she’s pregnant.
 When they pay a visit to the doctor, her world comes crashing down upon knowing that it wasn’t her pregnancy but a tumor that was causing her belly to swell.
 Abbie joins support groups and begins her chemotherapy, but she’s well aware of the fact that she won’t make it.
-She takes it upon herself to find another girl for Sam who can take care of him after her passing away.
+She takes it upon herself to find another girl for Sam who can care for him after her passing.
 Feel free to check out the movie here.

 With ‘Fatherhood,’ Kevin Hart proved that there’s more to him than just humor.
 This isn’t to say that there is no comedy, but there’s a lot more, too.
 Directed by Paul Weitz, the movie centers on Matt (Hart) and how he is left to raise his daughter all by himself after losing his wife during childbirth.
 Based on ‘Two Kisses for Maddy: A Memoir of Loss and Love’ by Matthew Logelin, the movie is a tear-exposing tale of fatherhood and love.
 You can watch ‘Fatherhood’ here.